cappuccino/cappuccino.org/source/blog/2014-10-29-multi-nib-applications-with-interface-builder.html.markdown

 [![](/img/cpo-uploads/2014/10/multinib-figure6.png)](/img/cpo-uploads/2014/10/multinib-figure6.png)

 Now it's time to test it out.
-Open your index.html file (I find it best to run the `$> python -m SimpleHTTPServer` within the project directory, which will start a simple webserver on port 8000).
+Open your `index.html` file (I find it best to run `$> python -m SimpleHTTPServer` within the project directory, which will start a simple webserver on port 8000).
 Load your project, and click on the "Show External Window" button.
 Behold!
 The window appears!

 [![](/img/cpo-uploads/2014/10/multinib-figure7.png)](/img/cpo-uploads/2014/10/multinib-figure7.png)